ibmresilient/resilient-community-apps/fn_proofpoint_tap/README.md

   notes of a previous release
 -->
 ### What's new in this Beta
-* Created two new custom Artifact Types for Threat ID and Campaign ID and filtered Rules based on the Artifact type.
+* Created two custom Artifact Types for Threat ID and Campaign ID, and filtered rules based on the artifact type.
-* If Threat ID or Campaign ID don't exist in Proofpoint Tap system, instead of ending the Workflow with an Error, a Note is created with a message explaining the user Threat ID or Campaign ID cannot be found.
+* Instead of ending the workflow with an error when a Threat ID or Campaign ID does not exist in the Proofpoint Tap system, a note is created with a message explaining that the user Threat ID or Campaign ID cannot be found.
-* When Get Campaign Workflow is completed a Note is created with the name of the Workflow and some basic information about the Campaign.
-Detailed Campaign information is saved in Proofpoint TAP Campaign Object Details Data Table.
-Additionally a Script is available for the Data Table to create an Artifact based on chosen row.
+* When the Get Campaign Workflow completes. it creates a note with the name of the workflow and includes basic information about the Campaign.
+Detailed Campaign information is saved in the Proofpoint TAP Campaign Object Details Data Table.
+Additionally, a script is available for the data table to create an artifact based on chosen row.
-* Get Forensics function has an additional input parameter incident_id which is used for creating Forensics Report Attachment.
+* Get Forensics function has an additional input parameter, incident_id, which is used for creating a Forensics Report Attachment.
-* Results of all three Workflows for Get Forensics function are saved in a Note and an Attachment.
+* Results of all three workflows for the Get Forensics function are saved in a note and an attachment.
-* Aggregate Forensics for entire campaign now returns malicious results only.
+* Aggregate Forensics for the entire campaign now returns malicious results only.

 ### What's new in the Beta 11/1/2019
-* Fixed a bug for Get Forensics function where adding a Note caused the Workflow a long time to complete.
+* Fixed a bug for the Get Forensics function where adding a note caused the workflow a long time to complete.
-* Improved the poller logic and filtering based on score threshold.
+* Improved the poller logic and filtering based on the score threshold.
 * Improved the documentation.
-* Renamed the Rules and Workflows for clarity.
+* Renamed the rules and workflows for clarity.
 * Updated both jinja2 templates to extract more information from the endpoint.
-* NOTE: If using both Proofpoint TAP and TRAP integrations, TAP polls events and TRAP polls incidents.
+NOTE: If using both Proofpoint TAP and TRAP integrations, TAP polls events and TRAP polls incidents.
 One could be more granular than the other; therefore, you might not need to use both pollers at the same time.

 ---